aosabook/500lines/dagoba/chapter.md

 }
 ```

 Note that this function actually returns a brand new gremlin -- a clone of the old one, sent to our desired destination.
-That means a gremlin can sit on a vertex and be cloned out to many other vertices, which is exactly what happens in simpleTraversal.
+That means a gremlin can sit on a vertex while its clones are sent out to explore many other vertices.
+This is exactly what happens in simpleTraversal.

-As an example of possible enhancements, we could add tracking for every vertex the gremlin visits, and then add new pipetypes to take advantage of those paths.
+As an example of possible enhancements, we could add a bit of state to keep track of every vertex the gremlin visits, and then add new pipetypes to take advantage of those paths.

 #### Filtering